Events

 The site of the former Pickard Quarry in Sackville has evolved from industrial glory to a nature park and wetland area that is becoming a must-visit site for Sackville, similar to the Sackville Waterfowl Park, but with rolling wooded slopes and low rocky cliffs surrounding two quarry ponds.
 These varied habitats have attracted many bird species and other wildlife, as well as a diverse flora with native and non-native species.

 This protected area is approximately 5 hectares in size and is now crossed by a network of 3 nature trails and smaller side footpaths, winding through the naturalized woodland and wetland area that has become a wildlife sanctuary.
-The rambling pathways total approximately a kilometer in length and may take us 1 to 1 ½ hours to cover at naturalist speed.
+The rambling pathways total approximately a kilometre in length and may take us 1 to 1 ½ hours to cover at naturalist speed.

 This park is a joint effort of the Tantramar Outdoor Club (TOC), Chignecto Naturalists’ Club, and Tantramar Heritage Trust, along with the Municipality of Tantramar, and their work on improving footpaths and providing interpretive signage is still underway.